alex/what-happens-when/README.rst

 DNS lookup
 ----------
+Here's an overview of the DNS lookup process and its various steps:

+* User Input: The DNS lookup process begins when a user enters a URL (Uniform Resource Locator) or a domain name into a web browser's address bar.
+For example, let's use the URL "www.example.com."

+* Local Cache Check: The first place the browser looks is in its local cache.
+DNS resolutions are often cached locally on the user's device to save time and resources.
+If the requested domain's IP address is found in the cache, the browser can use it directly without making further requests.
+If the cache is empty or the cached entry has expired, the browser proceeds to the next step.

+* Hosts File Check: If the IP address is not in the cache, the browser checks the host's file on the local computer.
+The hosts file is a manual mapping of domain names to IP addresses, and it can override DNS lookups.
+If there's an entry for the requested domain in the hosts file, the browser uses that IP address.
+If not, the browser proceeds to DNS resolution.

+* DNS Query: When the browser doesn't find the IP address in its cache or the hosts file, it sends a DNS query to a DNS resolver (typically provided by the Internet Service Provider or ISP).

+* Recursive Query: The DNS resolver may have cached DNS records, so it first checks its cache.
+If the IP address is found in the resolver's cache and is still valid, it sends this response back to the browser.
+If not, it proceeds with the DNS resolution process.

+* Root Servers: If the DNS resolver doesn't have the necessary information in its cache, it contacts one of the 13 root DNS servers scattered around the world.
+These root servers have information about the top-level domains (TLDs) like .com, .org, .net, and so on.

+* TLD Servers: Based on the TLD of the domain name (e.g., ".com" in "www.example.com"), the root server directs the DNS resolver to the appropriate TLD server.
+The TLD server holds information about which authoritative name server to contact for the specific domain.

+* Authoritative Name Server: The TLD server directs the DNS resolver to the authoritative name server for the domain in question.
+This authoritative name server is responsible for storing the DNS records for that domain.

+* DNS Record Retrieval: The DNS resolver queries the authoritative name server for the IP address associated with the requested domain name.

+* Response: The authoritative name server responds to the DNS resolver with the IP address.

+* Cache Update: The DNS resolver caches the obtained DNS record for a certain period (known as the Time to Live or TTL).
+This caching helps reduce the load on the DNS infrastructure and speeds up future DNS lookups for the same domain.

+* Final Response: The DNS resolver provides the IP address back to the user's browser, which can then use this IP address to establish a connection with the web server hosting the desired website.

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).